Shamsul Hoque Tuku

 Shamsul Hoque Tuku (শামসুল হক টুকু; born 31 May 1948) is a Bangladeshi politician from the Awami League party and former deputy speaker of the Jatiya Sangsad.
-He also served as the Minister of Home Affairs in the Second Hasina ministry.
+He also served as the minister of home affairs in the second Hasina ministry.

-He was also a member of Jatiya Sangsad from 2008 to 2024 from the constituency of Pabna-1.
+He was also a member of the Jatiya Sangsad from 2008 to 2024 from the constituency of Pabna-1.

-Tuku is currently incarcerated on the charges of being involved and aiding the July massacre and extortion case.
+Tuku is currently incarcerated on the charges of being involved in and aiding the July massacre and extortion case.

 Early life and education

 Tuku was born on 31 May 1948.
 He completed his master's degrees in communication, arts and law.

 Political career

-Tuku was elected as a Member of Parliament (MP) from the Pabna-1 constituency in the 2018 parliamentary election.
-In July 2009, he was appointed State Minister for the Ministry of Home Affairs by the cabinet council.
+Tuku was elected as a member of parliament (MP) from the Pabna-1 constituency in the 2018 parliamentary election.
+In July 2009, he was appointed state minister for the Ministry of Home Affairs by the cabinet council.

-In 2013, his house in Pabna district, rented to the local passport office, was damaged during violence involving members of Bangladesh Jamaat-e-Islami.
+In 2013, his house in Pabna District, rented to the local passport office, was damaged during violence involving members of Bangladesh Jamaat-e-Islami.

 Tuku was re-elected as an MP in the 2014 parliamentary election.
 He has also served on parliamentary standing committees for the Ministry of Home Affairs; Ministry of Law, Justice and Parliamentary Affairs; and Public Accounts.
-On August 28, 2022, he was selected as the Deputy Speaker of the Jatiya Sangsad.
+On August 28, 2022, he was selected as the deputy speaker of the Jatiya Sangsad.